danvk/catskills/_posts/2023-03-21-bearpen-vly.md

 ![The hunters lodge at the Bearpen/Vly col]({{site.baseurl}}/assets/2023-03-21-bearpen-vly/hunters-lodge.jpeg)

-After just under a mile, we arrived at the hunter's cabin in the col between Bearpend and Vly.
+After just under a mile, we arrived at the hunter's cabin in the col between Bearpen and Vly.
 We did Vly first.
 This is sometimes described as a bushwhack, but it was more of a footpath.
 There were even (numerous) blazes.
 With the track from yesterday's 3500 Club hike, it was very easy to follow the path.

 ![Trail getting steep (Bearpen in background)]({{site.baseurl}}/assets/2023-03-21-bearpen-vly/steep-vly.jpeg)